kg86/visstr/README.md

 VisStr is a library to visualize a string and its several propeties, such as repetitions, and redundancies.

-The image visualizes all palindromes that occurs as substrings in "mississippi$".
+The following image visualizes all palindromes that occurs as substrings in "mississippi$".

 ![](others/palindromes.png)